jpbaudoin/tenacity-examples/tenacity.md

 - https://api.slack.com/docs/rate-limits#rate-limits__responding-to-rate-limiting-conditions

-To implement this we need to identify errors that need retries from those that don't require it, for this we will use tenacity *retry_if_exception_type* function along with a custom Exception *SendMsgError*.
-On top of that we need do some improvement to the *send_msg_slack* function in order to cover our requirements.
+To implement this we need to identify errors that need retries from those that don't require it, for this, we will use tenacity's *retry_if_exception_type* function along with a custom Exception *SendMsgError*.
+On top of that, we need to do some improvement to the *send_msg_slack* function to cover our requirements.

-Below we can see the changes on the function along the retry decorator.
-The comple code can be seen on the [slack_retries_v2.py](./slack_retries_v2.py) file.
+Below we can see the changes in the function along with the retry decorator.
+The complete code can be seen on the [slack_retries_v2.py](./slack_retries_v2.py) file.

 ```python
 @retry(stop=stop_after_attempt(4), before=before_log(logger, logging.DEBUG),